jabed-umar/Chern-Ins/README.md

 # Chern-Ins
-Code for chern Insulator in 2D and 3D
+Code containing the Chern Insulator in 2D and 3D